On the occasion of the arrival of our beautiful poplins printed in block print, I thought you might not know this technique...

 Which will gradually lead to modern printing techniques...

-What distinguishes block print and ultimately makes it so charming?
+What sets block print apart and ultimately gives it all its charm?

-Unlike digital printing, block print still carries the trace of the human gesture, the artisan...
-Block print carries within it the mark of its creator with its many qualities but also its small flaws that give its patterns all their beauty.
+Unlike digital printing, block print still carries the mark of the human touch, the artisan...
+Block print bears the trace of its creator with its many qualities but also its small imperfections that give its patterns all their beauty.

-Indeed, each artisan has their own way of printing, which makes each creation a unique object.
+Indeed, each artisan has their own way of printing, making each creation a unique object.
 The colors interact differently with humidity and light, making each print singular.

-These slight variations, these small roughnesses in the design, are not flaws: they are the reflection of a living art.
+These slight variations, these small roughnesses in the design, are not flaws: they reflect a living art.

-And for me, it speaks to me and seduces me and it makes me think of the Japanese philosophy of Wabi sabi, the celebration of the imperfection of things 😊.
-Let’s be perfectly imperfect!
+For me, it speaks to me and captivates me, reminding me of the Japanese philosophy of Wabi sabi, the celebration of imperfection 😊.
+Let's be perfectly imperfect!

-And you, are you attracted to this kind of fabric?
+And you, are you drawn to this kind of fabric?

 Discover block prints in our Ixelles store and on the webshop here